 2005 Proof Buffalo Nickel Value

 The S mint made 3,344,679 proof coins in the Westward Journey series in 2005.
-All these coins come with American bison on the reverse.
+All these coins come with an American bison on the reverse.
 The mint state value range is 0.25 to 15 dollars.
 The 2005 S PR 70 DCAM Buffalo nickel at David Lawrence RC auction in 2005 sold for $546.

 2005 S Bison DCAM value